Pre-Award Procedures and Responsibilities

-OMB Circular A-21 requires that the payroll distribution sytem (time and effort reporting) will be (1) incorporated into the official rcords of the University, (2) reasonably reflect the activity for which the employee is compensated by the University, and (3) encompass both sponsored and all other activities on an integrated basis.
+OMB Circular A-21 requires that the payroll distribution system (time and effort reporting) will be (1) incorporated into the official records of the University, (2) reasonably reflect the activity for which the employee is compensated by the University, and (3) encompass both sponsored and all other activities on an integrated basis.
 The Office of Contracts and Grants is responsible for collecting, reviewing, and maintaining the official file of time and effort reports.
-The department head or dean must certifiy the effort of the principal investigator.
+The department head or dean must certify the effort of the principal investigator.
 Certification of the effort requires that the person signing the time and effort report have first-hand knowledge of all the employee's activities during the reporting period.
 The completed forms (see Forms, Appendix B) should be forwarded to the Grants Office by the 5th working day of each month in which salary or wages are charged to the grant account.

 (5) Cost Sharing, In-Kind and Matching

 The Principal Investigator must report to the Grants Office, with accompanying documentation all cost sharing or in-kind expenditures obligated to the grant.
 These records must show how the value placed on the contribution was calculated.
 The contribution must be verifiable and documented in the university accounting records.
 A copy of a receipt or letter in verification of matching funds should be submitted to the Grants Office.

 (6) Budget Revisions and Transfers

 Requests for budget transfers and revisions must be submitted to the OSRP for approval.
 Upon approval the request is forwarded to the Grants Office where the revision is entered into the university accounting system.